postcss/autoprefixer/README.md

 * `browsers` (array): list of browsers query (like `last 2 version`), which are supported in your project.
-We recommend to use `browserslist` config or `browserslist` key in `package.json`, rather than this option to share browsers with other tools.Wee [Browserslist docs] for available queries and default value.
+We recommend to use `browserslist` config or `browserslist` key in `package.json`, rather than this option to share browsers with other tools.
+See [Browserslist docs] for available queries and default value.
 * `env` (string): environment for Browserslist.
 * `cascade` (boolean): should Autoprefixer use Visual Cascade,